pijiongmares/logseq/pages/My Tasks.md

 	-
 	- ## Note To Consider
 		- ((b1f07b87-d700-4fbb-a20c-2f7563af57f3))
-		- Now that restaurant address is not being
+		- Now that restaurant address is not being pinned/marked in the google map whenever the user denied the location permission, should the restaurant address in the url be retained?